JKBSunshine/PMR_APWorld/README.md

 # Paper Mario 64 AP World
 This is the AP World for Paper Mario 64 to be used in [Archipelago](https://archipelago.gg/).
-It is not yet playable.
+It is in a playable, **alpha** state.
+Some things will work, some things will not.
+Things that do work might not work in a way that you would expect from a fully completed AP World.

+Please report any issues you encounter in the dev-multipler channel in the Paper Mario Randomizer Discord or the Paper Mario thread in the Archipelago Discord's future game design forum.
+Be careful using different settings that may not be fully implemented yet, as it may result in unbeatable seeds, game crashes, or generation failures.

 ## Setup

 View the setup guide [here](https://github.com/JKBSunshine/PMR_APWorld/blob/main/docs/setup_en.md).
-Since the AP World is not yet playable, you cannot actually play a world created using this AP World.
-What you _can_ do is generate multiworlds and view the spoiler log to see if there are any obvious problems with the playthrough, or report any bugs you encounter while generating.

-As you can see below, there is still a fair bit of legwork to be done before this AP World is playable, so make sure to take note of what is and isn't implemented before reporting bugs.
+Along with general setup, it will include details on what settings should or should not be used.
+Before tweaking the base YAML, please refer to the setup guide to save yourself from trying a setting that isn't implemented.

 ## TO DO

 Some of these are partially implemented, some of these are mostly implemented, and some aren't even started.

 - Create yaml file using PMR settings string
-- Set up a way to communicate with an AP server for sending/receiving items.
 - Logic for keysanity option: false
 - Logic for gear shuffle options: vanilla and gear_locations
 - Mystery shuffle